ibraheemdev/mongo_beautiful_logger/README.md

 # Mongoid ODM:
 Mongoid.logger = MongoBeautifulLogger.new

-# Mongoid + Rails
-Mongoid.logger = MongoBeautifulLogger.new if Rails.env.development?
 ```

 The MongoidBeautifulLogger class takes an optional parameter which specifies the logger instance to be used.
 This is useful when logging to a file instead of the terminal: